Embassy Small Grants Programs

-- A project is to be of a high-impact nature, benefiting the greatest number of people possible with any one single activity.
-Projects which directly benefit only a very limited number of people are discouraged.
+- Projects should be high-impact, benefiting the greatest number of people possible.
+Projects which directly benefit only a limited number of people are discouraged.

-- The project must not replace or supplement activities normally supplied by the Zambia government, such as providing supplies for a district hospital, etc.
+- The project must not replace or supplement activities normally supplied by the Zambian government, such as providing supplies for a district hospital, etc.